Drag

 925

-Level [g] 2 oct/min 1 on each of 3 orthogonal axes before the random vibration test is conducted and 1 on each of 3 orthogonal axes after the random vibration test as a success criteria
+2 oct/min 1 on each of 3 orthogonal axes before the random vibration test is conducted and 1 on each of 3 orthogonal axes after the random vibration test as a success criteria

 Random Vibrations

 The random vibrations test is performed by using calibrated shaker.
-The test is conducted at GEVS qualification levels for 2 minutes in each of 3 orthogonal axes of the components following the table bellow:
+The test is conducted at GEVS qualification levels for 2 minutes in each of 3 orthogonal axes of the components following the table below:

 20 0.026